sunnhas/goSpace/README.md

 spc := gospace.NewRemoteSpace("tcp://example.com/space")
 ```

-In order to use goSpace efficiently, there are certain rules one needs to know about:
+In order to use goSpace efficiently, there are certain rules one needs to be aware of:

    1. An operation acts on a `Space` structure.
    2. Tuples contain values.
 Templates contain values and types.